-- work with the governing body to ensure the school's child protection policy is updated and renewed annually and that all members of staff have access to and understand it. - provide regular briefings and updates at staff, departmental and governor meetings to help ensure that everyone is kept up to date on latest policy developments and reminded of their responsibilities. - ensure the child protection policy is available publicly and that parents are aware of the policy and that schools may make referrals to Children's Social Care if there are concerns about abuse or neglect. - link with the LSCB to keep up to date with training opportunities and the latest local policies
+- work with the Local Advisory Committee (LAC) to ensure the school's child protection and safeguarding policy is updated and renewed annually and that all members of staff have access to and understand it. - provide regular briefings and updates at staff, departmental and LAC meetings to help ensure that everyone is kept up to date on latest policy developments and reminded of their responsibilities. - ensure the safeguarding and child protection policy is available publicly and that parents are aware of the policy and that schools may make referrals to Children's Social Care if there are concerns about abuse or neglect.

+link with the HSCP to keep up to date with training opportunities and the latest local policies